MuskanRaisinghani23/VolunteerManagement/README.md

 A robust authentication module with strong username and password features for secure system access.

 -Reporting Module:
-A module offering a summarized view of system data, including key performance metrics at both system and network levels.
+A module offering a summarized view of system data, including key performance metrics at system level.

 -Configuration Module with Test Cases:
 A module with test cases demonstrating solution correctness, in order the populate data we have used the faker module and python scripts.